All Episodes

 The politicians, the many politicians that attended his memorial, the many political and cultural figures that have been critical, condemnatory, and sometimes profane about Charlie.

-But of course, as someone who loved Charlie Kirk, it's easy, of course, for you to appreciate the figures that were politically aligned, perhaps rather than spiritually aligned with Charlie Kirk being uh participating in the grief that this bereavement has brought about and the set and the subsequent ceremonies.
+But of course, as someone who loved Charlie Kirk, it's easy, of course, for you to appreciate the figures that were politically aligned, perhaps rather than spiritually aligned, with Charlie Kirk participating in the grief that this bereavement has brought about and the subsequent ceremonies.

 The political exploitation and what that might mean.

-Because of course, if there's um, you know, the truth is is while all of us, it would seem to me, are important to Christ, or he has no favorites, and none of us are any more or less important than one another at all.
+Because of course, if there's, you know, the truth is, is while all of us, it would seem to me, are important to Christ, although he has no favorites, and none of us are any more or less important than one another at all.

 And I've met lots of young people, old people that have been very affected by Charlie Kirk's murder.